scribe-security/docs/docs/platforms/gitlab-integration.md

 ### Docker Cache

-When using a DIND runner, ensure that it has enough space to store the database and evidence cache.
-Additionally, allocate sufficient space to store image caches when using 'bom-sign' and 'policy' for both Dockerhub and Kubernetes.
+When using a DIND runner, ensure that you allocate sufficient space to store image caches when using 'bom-sign' and 'policy' for both Dockerhub and Kubernetes.
 You can utilize helper functions like 'cleanup-docker-cache' to remove the Docker cache and maintain optimal storage usage.

 #### Automatic Cleanup